glibor/MachineLearningForTheory/ReadMe.md

 the parameter estimation is conducted using a _least squares estimator_ in nine of them.
 The remaining data is used as out-of-sample test.

-Running `main.py` estimates the certain equivalent models and print the results, as they were displayes in the paper.
+Running `main.py` estimates the certain equivalent models and print the results, as they were displayed in the paper.

 <h3> References </h3>